awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-component-configurations.md

 This feature is available for v2\.6\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.

-You can use recipe variables, other than the `component_dependency_name:configuration:json_pointer` recipe variable, in merge updates\.
+If you set the Greengrass nucleus' [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`, you can use recipe variables, other than the `component_dependency_name:configuration:json_pointer` recipe variable, in merge updates\.
 For example, you can use the `{iot:thingName}` recipe variable in a merge update to include the core device's AWS IoT thing name in a component configuration value, such as an [interprocess communication \(IPC\) authorization policy](interprocess-communication.md#ipc-authorization-policies)\.

 ## Examples<a name="configuration-update-example"></a>